Liposuction vs Tummy Tuck (Abdominoplasty) For a Flatter Stomach

 • Possibility of a revision surgery

-Which Procedure Is Best For Me, Tummy Tuck or Liposuction?
+Which Procedure Is Best For Me, Tummy Tuck (Abdominoplasty) or Liposuction?

 There is no exact answer as to which one you should choose.
-Subcutaneous belly fat can be removed by liposuction or tummy tuck.
-As for which procedure is best for achieving a flat tummy, it depends on your goals and your situation.
-Subcutaneous belly fat can be removed by both
+Subcutaneous abdominal fat can be removed by liposuction or tummy tuck (abdominoplasty).
+As for which procedure is best for achieving a flatter abdomen, it depends on your surgical goals and your situation.
+Subcutaneous belly fat can be removed by both.

-If you’re looking to just lose the stubborn fats from your stomach, you should probably choose liposuction.
-But, if you want to get rid of excess skin from your belly, then a tummy tuck is the best option.
+If you’re looking to just lose the stubborn fat from your abdomen, you may be recommended liposuction.
+But if you want to get rid of excess skin from your abdomen, then a tummy tuck (abdominoplasty) may be the most suitable option.

 These two procedures can complement each other.
-Combining liposuction and tummy tuck (Abdominoplasty) will give you the benefits of both surgeries.
-Removing both excess fats and skin from your belly.
+Combining liposuction and tummy tuck (abdominoplasty) will give you the benefits of both surgeries.
+Removing both excess fat and skin from your abdomen.

 FAQs